blackcodherbootcamp/guidelines/trainingbreakdown/html-css/lesson-plan/README.md

 * Enhance your text with formatting tags
 * Adding multimedia to HTML
-* Pushing work to github
+* Pushing work to GitHub

 ### Session 2 homework